Homeschool planning for year 9

 Jensen’s Format Writing is an excellent writing program that is to the point and easy for parents to use.
 It’s a testimony to good writing – there’s no fluff in this course.

 We used this program with our teens from age 14 up.
 If you haven’t got time for a full-on writing program with DVD lessons, etc, or your child has not done much writing instruction previously and only has a year to get some in, this program is a good choice.
 It includes grading check sheets and guides to help you in marking your child’s essays.

 Your child will learn how to:

-Jensen’s Vocabulary is more than just Greek and Latin roots.
-We also used this program with our own kids and highly recommend all of Jensen’s English courses.
+If you want a more formal way to teach vocabulary other than through literature, Jensen’s Vocabulary is an excellent program.
+It teaches Greek and Latin roots and your student will gain an extensive exposure to hundreds of words.
+We used this program with our own kids and highly recommend all of Jensen’s English courses.

 Your child will learn:

 - How prefixes, suffixes and roots combine to make all kinds of words.

 - How to figure out the spelling of a word by the parts that make it up.

 - How to think in logically about words and their meanings.